 Society places a high value on having a college degree and the conventional wisdom is that getting one will be worth it regardless of cost.
 Yet nearly 75 percent of people with student loans never finish their degree for one reason or another.
 They are saddled with debt and have no tangible benefit to show for it.
 There is a growing student loan debt crisis.

-One step that seems to escape, students, parents, and schools is some cost versus benefit analysis of what a specific degree will allow the graduate to earn and how much debt will be sustainable on that salary.
+One step that seems to escape, students, parents, and schools are some cost versus benefit analysis of what a specific degree will allow the graduate to earn and how much debt will be sustainable on that salary.

 When it comes to repayment, the good news is there are some programs, like the Income Based Repayment program for federal loans, that will allow you to keep your loans current at a reduced monthly payment.
 Based on your income, payments can be as low as $5 per month.
-After 25 years of low payments the balance will be forgiven.
+After 25 years of low payments, the balance will be forgiven.
 Your payment will adjust annually.

-On the private student loans you mentioned a very key point.
+On the private student loans, you mentioned a very key point.
 It seems your private student loans were not used for qualified educational expenses and thus not excluded from elimination in bankruptcy.
 For more on this, see my article and find out why many student loans are eligible for discharge in bankruptcy regardless of the common myth they are not.

 Question: Should I avoid using a credit card?
 My friends tell me I should just use a debit card instead of a credit card.
 What you you think?

 Excellent question.
 Most people think banks push debit cards because they are a better, smarter personal finance tool.
 Nothing could be further from the truth.
 Banks push debit cards because they earn fees from each transaction.